collocations.org

 The research institute needs funds in order to carry on its valuable work.

-They think that looking after children is women''s work.
+They think that caring for children is women's work.

 The scandal was revealed after months of undercover work by journalists.